-“I think it’s best if I do all the talking,” My-re said to Vomarian Fae, captain of the Unsinkable II and the arch-mage Havelock who stood flanking her.
-It had snowed during the night and her breath was visible as it carried on the morning air.
+“I think it’s best if I do all the talking,” My‑re said to Vomarian and the archmage Havelock, who stood flanking her.

-Havelock breathed in deeply, “Young lady, I’ll have you know I’ve spoken to kings and queens, royalty, and common folk alike.
-I’ve stood before some of the most powerful being in all of Alastari.
-My debating skills are second to-”
+Havelock breathed deeply, “Young lady, I’ll have you know I’ve spoken to kings and queens, royalty, and common folk alike.
+I’ve stood before some of the most powerful beings in all of Alastari.
+My debating skills are second to none.”

-A horse’s whinny in the distance carried on the cold wind.
-Dawn had broken and the red and orange glow of the day stretched across the heavens.
+A horse’s whinny in the distance carried on the wind.
+Dawn had broken, and the red and orange glow of the day stretched across the heavens.
 The sleek swordsman tri-master sailing ship with a triangular and curved bow rested in a small gorge.
-The Shagornan elven crew began to lower and tie up the three tiered series of seashell-like sails.
+The Shagornan Elven crew began to lower and tie up the three-tiered series of seashell-like sails.

-When they crested the hill, she smelled and heard the sounds of cattle and saw a home and barn.
-A Rirorni woman in her fifties dressed in thick cotton brown garb lined with fur and wearing a headdress was tending the pigs, while a little girl, about eight, in a bright red outfit, black legging, and fur boots chased chickens.
+As the trio crested the hill, she smelled and heard the sounds of cattle and saw the ranch and barn.
+A Rirorni woman in her fifties dressed in thick cotton brown garb lined with fur and wearing a headdress tended the pigs while a little girl, about eight, in a bright red outfit, black leggings, and fur boots, chased chickens.

-My-re gave her ringmail armor a once over and checked the helm that covered her head and face.
+My‑re gave her ringmail armor a once-over and checked the helm that covered her head and face.
 The little girl saw them approach and froze in fear.
-My-re put her battle axe up behind her.
-A Rirroni greeting indicating they were not a threat and unarmed.
+My‑re showed her empty hands, a Rirorni greeting indicating they were not a threat and unarmed.

-“Naloona!”
-The little girl called to the women’s back.
+“Na’loona!”
+The little girl called to the woman’s back.
 “Alastarian raiders!”

-“Don’t be silly Belalith, there haven’t been any Alastarians here in over…” her voice trailed off when she turned and saw My-re, Vomarian Fae, and Havelock.
+“Don’t be silly, Bel’alith, there haven’t been any Alastarians here in over…” her voice trailed off when she turned and saw My‑re, Vomarian, and Havelock.

-Naloona took a step back.
-Her voice was shaking.
-“My-re?”
-Her face scrunched and tears welling.
-She called out, “Malla!
-Arenna!
+Na’loona took a step back.
+Her voice shook, and she questioned, “My‑re?”
+Her face scrunched, and tears welled.
+She called out, “Mal’la!
+A’renna!
 Come quickly!”

 Two women emerged.
-One was in her forties in similar thick cotton brown garb lined in fur.
-The other was in her early thirties who wore an off-white thick cotton dress, black leggings, and high fur boots.
-A sheathed broadsword was at her side.
-She also had a warm, motherly face with long, silky, black hair.
+One was in her forties in a similar thick cotton brown garb lined in fur.
+In her early thirties, the other wore an off-white, thick cotton dress, black leggings, and high fur boots.
+A sheathed broadsword hung at her side.
+She also had a warm, motherly face with long, silky black hair.

-It took a moment for the two new women to see My-re and her companions.
+The two new women took a moment to see My‑re and her companions.
 Their eyes grew wide.

-“My-re, it can’t be?”
-Arenna examined and her eyes squinted.
+“My‑re, it can’t be?”
+A’renna examined and squinted her eyes.
 “How are you alive?
-You were sentenced to the Blood Games tournament?
+You were sentenced to death in the Blood Games tournament?
 Is that truly you?”

 My‑re nodded in rapid succession.

-Malla’s mouth dropped open in disbelief, and then she clasped her hands over it and began to pour longing tears in an instant.
+Mal’la’s mouth dropped open in disbelief, then she clasped her hands over it and instantly began to pour longing tears.

-They all ran encircling My-re and each cried out years of pain and joy reserved for loved ones reunited in the afterlife.
-Even Arenna, the toughest woman My-re knew had tears streak down her face.
-It was as if her soul had finally given her permission to end her grief over losing a child.
-My-re was now in the loving arms of her former family and she wouldn’t allow anything in the world to harm them.
-My-re was home.
+They all ran encircling My‑re, and each cried out years of pain and joy reserved for loved ones reunited in the afterlife.
+Even A’renna, the toughest woman My‑re knew, had tears strewn down her face like her soul had finally given her permission to end her grief over losing a child.
+She was back in the loving arms of her former family, and she wouldn’t allow anything in the world to harm them.
+My‑re was home.

 “What are they saying?
-I don’t understand Rathiri,” Vomarian Fae asked.
+I don’t understand Rathiri,” Vomarian asked.
 “Is this a good thing?”

-“Yes, I think this is a good thing,” Havelock replied clasping the Shagornan elf on the back.
+“Yes, I think this is a good thing,” Havelock replied, clapping the Shagornan Elf on the back.

 Shifting back and forth between the Rirorni native language of Rathiri and the Alastarian dialect, My‑re said, “This is a safe place.
 Come in.”

 The three followed the four Rirorni into the house.
-Malla a woman in her mid-forties, looked around outside as they entered before closing the door.
-The little girl Belalith hid behind her mother’s legs.
+Mal’la, a woman in her mid-forties, looked around outside as they entered before closing the door.
+The little girl Bel’alith hid behind her mother, A’renna.

 “No, don’t be silly.”

-Bending to her knees to the child’s level, My-re reached out a hand.
-“It’s me Belalith.
-Don’t you remember swinging together on the old tree, swimming in the creek on hot summer days, and all the broadsword training lessons with mother every morning?”
+Bending to her knees to the child’s level, My‑re reached out a hand.
+“It’s me, Bel’alith.
+Don’t you remember swinging together on the old tree, swimming in the creek, and all the broadsword training sessions with Mother every morning?”

 “Here.
-Remember when you hit me on the side of the head with mother’s broadsword?”
-My-re inquired.
-She pulled aside her dark hair revealing a long scar covered by her hair.
+Remember when you hit me on the side of the head with Mother’s broadsword?”
+My‑re inquired.
+She pulled aside her dark hair, revealing a long scar.

 “That explains a few things,” Vomarian muttered under his breath.

-“Shut it,” My-re said in a calm even tone, and then switched back to Rathiri.
-“Remember, there was so much blood that you thought you killed me and bawled the rest of the day.
+“Shut it,” My‑re said in a calm, even tone, then switched back to Rathiri, “Remember, there was so much blood that you thought you killed me and bawled the rest of the day.
 You felt worse than I did.
-Remember when I was being stitched up and cried in pain, you brought me your doll for comfort.”
+Remember when I was being stitched up and cried in pain?
+You brought me your doll for comfort.”

 “Ow!”